MicrosoftDocs/common-data-model-and-service/common-data-model/troubleshooting/log-code.md

 |**ErrPersistObjectNotFound**|SDK logs this error when performing loading or saving of documents, if the specified path is not pointing at a valid document.
 Generally this happens if SDK is asked to load an invalid path, or save a document that has an import pointing at an invalid path.
 When investigating this problem, look for prior logged errors such as ErrPathNullObjectPath, ErrStorageNamespaceMismatch, ErrStorageInvalidPathFormat, ErrValdnInvalidDoc and ErrDocSymbolNotFound.
 |**ErrPersistProjInvalidOpsType**|SDK logs this error if an invalid "$type" is provided on a projection operation.
 Please consult [here](../sdk/convert-logical-entities-resolved-entities.md) for a list of valid operation type values.
 |**ErrPersistProjUnsupportedProp**|This error is reported during loading of documents if an entity definition's attribute has a renameAttributes operation where "applyTo" property is neither a String value nor a List of String values.
 Please update the definition with correct "applyTo" value.
 |**ErrPersistSymsAdlsAdapterMissing**| SDK logs this error when adls adapter corresponds to data location was missing while reading entity from SyMS.
+Please retry again to resolve the issue.
+If issue persist, contact microsoft CDM team.
-|**ErrPersistSymsAdlsAdapterNotMounted**| SDK logs this error when SDK fails to create/mount adls adapter using is.storagesource traits and SyMS adapter path.
+|**ErrPersistSymsAdlsAdapterNotMounted**| SDK logs this error when SDK fails to create/mount adls adapter using is.storagesource traits and SyMS adapter path.Please retry again to resolve the issue.
+If issue persist, contact microsoft CDM team.
 |**ErrPersistSymsAttrConversionFailure**| SDK logs this error when it fails to convert SyMS column into attribute for an entity.
+Please check other errors in stack before this errors.
 |**ErrPersistSymsAttrConversionError**| SDK logs this error while reading from SyMS when SyMS storage descriptor or its column received was null.
+Please check SyMS database.
 |**ErrPersistSymsEntityFetchError**| SDK logs this error when it fails to fetch entity before writing to SyMS because entity path was invalid.
+Please check entity paths in manifest.
 |**ErrPersistSymsEntityPathNull**| SDK logs this error when it fails to fetch entity before writing to SyMS because entity path was null.
+Please check entity path were missing in manifest.
 |**ErrPersistSymsPartitionNotSupported**| SDK logs this error while reading from SyMS when it encounters spark data partition which is not supported in CDM currently.
-|**ErrPersistSymsEntityDeclConversionFailure**| SDK logs this error when it fails to create an SyMS entity object from CDM entity declaration.Look for excpetion message and more error code on stack for root cause.
+|**ErrPersistSymsEntityDeclConversionFailure**| SDK logs this error when it fails to create an SyMS entity object from CDM entity declaration.Look for exception message and more error code on stack for root cause.
 |**ErrPersistSymsEntityDeclConversionException**| SDK logs this error when it fails to create an SyMS entity object from CDM entity declaration because of unexpected exception.
 Please check exception message.
 |**ErrPersistSymsMultipleOrZeroTableDefinition**| SDK supports only one entity definition in document for CDM-SyMs conversion.
 |**ErrPersistSymsInvalidDbPropObject**| SDK logs this error when it gets null database or database location from SyMS.